 As presently worded, the Labor Code of the Philippines already prohibits certain acts of discrimination against women.
-In particular, the Labor Code prohibits the payment of lesser compensation to a female as against a male employee, for work of equal value, as well as favoring a male over a female employee with respect to promotion, training opportunities, study and scholarship grants solely on account of their sexes.
-In addition, employers are prohibited from denying any woman employee benefits provided for under the Labor Code or discharging any woman employee for the purpose of preventing her from enjoying any of the benefits provided under this Code; discharging such women employees on account of pregnancy, or while on leave or in confinement due to pregnancy; and discharging or refusing the admission of women employees upon returning to work for fear that they may again be pregnant.
+In particular, the Labor Code prohibits the payment of lesser compensation to a female as against a male employee, for work of equal value, as well as favoring a male over a female employee with respect to promotion, training opportunities, study, and scholarship grants solely on account of their sexes.
+In addition, employers are prohibited from denying any woman employee benefits provided for under the Labor Code, or discharging any woman employee for the purpose of preventing her from enjoying any of the benefits provided under the Code; discharging such women employees on account of pregnancy, or while on leave or in confinement due to pregnancy; and discharging or refusing the admission of women employees upon returning to work for fear that they may again be pregnant.

-While the inclusion of these provisions in the Labor Code was a laudable effort to ensure the protection of women in the workplace and guarantee their equal treatment by employers, we believe it is necessary to revisit the scope of the prohibited acts of discrimination under the Labor Code.
-In particular, considering that almost 50% of women currently form part of the labor force,1 it is but proper to further expand and elaborate on the prohibited acts of discrimination against women.
+While the inclusion of these provisions in the Labor Code was a laudable effort to ensure the protection of women in the workplace and guarantee their equal treatment by employers, it is necessary to revisit the scope of the prohibited acts of discrimination under the Labor Code, especially considering that approximately 39.3% of women currently form part of the Philippine labor force.
 Furthermore, updating and expanding existing protections for women is consistent with Article XIII,